georgiagrayland/P4-ClassMate/README.md

 ---
 ## Scope

+The [ClassMate Kanban Board](https://github.com/users/georgiagrayland/projects/3) was created using GitHub projects, and was used to manage the entire planning and development process.

 In order to achieve the desired user and owner goals, the following features will be included in this version of the site:
 Features included were implemented using **Agile Principles**, in the following order: